cmancushman/StackBase/README.md

 ```
 <img src = 'https://user-images.githubusercontent.com/11083444/32007908-109017e8-b9d5-11e7-8e11-cc3895fdaff3.png'>

 Now, we don't need to use all those methods just to create a table with four different columns.
-The following snippet is a single method that accomplishes the same thing:
+The following snippet is a single method that accomplishes the same result:
 ```objective-c
 __weak typeof(self) weakSelf = self;